Life in a Southern Forest

 As they grow, the tubular male galls become dryer and woody, changing from a pale to dark green or brown colour.

 An opening forms on each tube at the opposite end of its attachment to the female gall.
-This provides an escape route for the developing male nymph when it becomes an adult insect.
+This provides an escape route for the developing male nymph when it becomes an adult insect and a way for the nymph to discharge honeydew from its chamber as it develops.

 Inside the gall chambers